felipejoribeiro/this-person-docs/programming/linux/change_log/red_notebook/001_2021_05_18_installation.md

 Include=/etc/pacman.d/mirrorlist
 ```
 And then updated the system with a `sudo pacman -Syyu` command.

+And after

+- lib32-nvidia-utils
+- lib32-mesa

+I installed `inxi`(AUR) too, to get some information about the display drivers and screens.
+It can be done with the command `inxi -G`

 Then i configured audio, installing:
 - `alsa-utils`